JGRennison/git-extract-files/README.md

 * -u, --until *rev*
   Do not re-write commits reachable from 'rev'.
   This may be used more than once.
+* -n, --no-prune
+  Don't prune empty commits which leave the tree untouched, this keeps all commits in the input.
 * -v, --verbose
   Be verbose
 * -h, -?, --help